Solid Line Reporting

-The definition of a matrix organization structure is where people report formally to more than one manager.
+The formal definition of a matrix organization structure is where people report to more than one boss.
 These reporting lines can take the form of what is known as a solid line reporting or a dotted line reporting relationship.
 The weight of the line is meant to represent the level of power and influence of the different managers.

 - The solid line reporting relationship is similar to a traditional line management role.
 The solid line manager tends to look after the objective setting and performance evaluation processes and in the event of a dispute is the manager to whom the individual will tend to defer.